openfun/richie/UPGRADE.md

   configuration.
 See https://openfun.github.io/cunningham/?path=/docs/getting-started-customization--docs
 - scss themes variable for SaleTunnel button have been removed.
 These are now cunningham buttons and can be customised using cunningham-tokens.
+- scss themes variable for Modal 'close button' have been removed.
+It is now a cunningham button and can be customised using cunningham-tokens.

 ## 2.20.1 to 2.21.0